 USCG Forms (Individual)

-You must submit your USCG credential application documents all together as one package, via mail or email, to a Regional Exam Center (REC) for evaluation.
+You must submit your USCG credential application documents all together as one package, via mail or email, to one of the Regional Exam Centers (REC) in the U.S., for evaluation.
 It is important that you provide the REC with a complete application package in order to avoid delay.
 Instructions on how to submit everything are on the National Maritime Center website.
-The link to the REC information is: https://www.dco.uscg.mil/nmc/recs/
+REC locations: https://www.dco.uscg.mil/nmc/recs/

 REC's screen all applications, administer examinations, conduct oversight of USCG-Approved Courses, and support community outreach programs.

 Step 1: TWIC

 Step 2: Submit a Complete Application to a USCG Regional Exam Center (REC)

 Step 3: Transit from REC to NMC